jduar/billiards_website/README.md

    Inside the folder, flaskproject, we can find the website, i.e,
     the frontend and backend.
-It's structured using blueprints, which is a fancy way of saying that inside each folder (eg, "Users") w e will only find routes and forms, related to the users.
+It's structured using blueprints, which is a fancy way of saying that inside each folder (eg, "Users") we will only find routes and forms, related to the users.

 ## How to setup your python environment